MENU

 While some fans certainly appreciate the opportunity to see their favourite stories brought to life in a new way (and it has worked for some retellings), all too frequently, these remakes fail to capture the same magic that permeates from their original animated counterparts.
 Take, for example, the live-action reimagining of Pinocchio.

-But Where Did It Go Wrong?
+Where Did Disney’s Live-Action Remakes Go Wrong?

 Well, the general consensus points towards a lack of charm and emotional depth that the original animated version so effortlessly evoked.
 Unfortunately, this seems to be an all-too-common theme running through a raft of recent live-action remakes.